 Riding a bicycle at night is much more dangerous than riding during the day.
 A bicyclist is very difficult for motorists and pedestrians to see.
 Therefore, children should never ride at dawn, at dusk or at night.
-Adults who chose to accept the greatly increased risk of riding at dawn, at dusk or at night need to take extra care both riding and choosing specialized equipment which helps reduce that risk.
-Consult your dealer about night riding safety equipment.
+Adults who choose to accept the greatly increased risk of riding at dawn, at dusk or at night need to take extra care both riding and choosing specialized equipment that helps reduce that risk.
+Consult your authorized retailer about night riding safety equipment.